A world leader in organ preservation

 The Thoracic business area includes XVIVO’s lung and heart transplant products.

-In lung transplantation, XVIVO leads globally with PERFADEX Plus for cold preservation and XPS with STEEN Solution for machine perfusion.
+In lung transplantation, XVIVO leads globally with PERFADEX Plus for cold preservation and XPS with STEEN Solution for assessment of lungs.

 For heart transplantation, the heart technology comprises a machine, a disposable unit and a perfusion solution with a supplement customized for heart.